dodgemai/csc213-final-project/README.md

   * mcache.c is the implementation to talk to the server
   * mcache_inclient.c is the implementation to work within the client process
     * this essentially contains much of the same code as from server.c, as in this case the client is acting as it's own caching mechanism, so everything is internal
+    * SMALL_FACTOR macro at the start determines the factor that this cache will be smaller than the network cache
 * mcache_types.h
   * contains useful macros to change things like cache_size, and has other things that are necessary for mcache implementation
 * mcache_test_parallel.c